EMERALD0874/Steam-Deck-Themes/README.md

 # Steam Deck Themes

 This repository contains various themes that I created for use with [suchmememanyskill's Steam Deck CSS loader](https://github.com/suchmememanyskill/SDH-CssLoader).
+Many of these themes are smaller components that can be built upon, such as a centered home screen.
+Please feel free to use my work as a part of your own themes.
+Attribution is always appreciated but not required.

 ## Installation